2013 1. deild karla

-The 2013 1. deild karla (English: Men's First Division) is the 59th season of second-tier Icelandic football.
-Twelve teams will contest the league.
+The 2013 1. deild karla (English: Men's First Division) was the 59th season of second-tier Icelandic football.
+Twelve teams were due to contest the league.
 The fixtures for the 2013 campaign were released by the KSÍ on 10 November 2012.
-Play began on 9 May and is scheduled to conclude on 21 September.
+Play began on 9 May and was scheduled to conclude on 21 September.

 Teams

-The league will be contested by twelve clubs, eight of which had played in the 2012 season.
+The league was to be contested by twelve clubs, eight of which had played in the 2012 season.
 There were four new clubs from the previous campaign: